 One of the crucial components in the thermodynamic cycle of OTEC being studied are the heat exchangers.
 Large heat exchangers are required to transfer heat from the seawater to the working fluid, both for evaporation and condensation.
 At the same time, they have to fulfil high expectations with regard to mechanical strength, weight, size, fouling, corrosion and costs.
 The main objective of this research is to analyze and develop the most suitable heat exchanger design for OTEC.

-The majority of the OTEC resource is best accesible using offshore floating structures.
+The majority of the OTEC resource is best accessible using offshore floating structures.
 Key technical challenges under investigation are the dynamic behaviour of the floating structure and the cold water pipe, its interface and the power cable.
 These offshore systems require detailed research to find technical feasible solutions supported by analytical methods and hydrodynamic modeling of mooring - riser - floating structure configurations.

 OTEC still is a relatively unexplored renewable energy technology and it will require design and implementation studies to better understand the challenges and risks associated with commercial OTEC facilities.
 Also, opportunities for a more synergetic use of the ocean thermal energy resource and infrastructure are part of ongoing studies.
 Last, taking into consideration the unique characteristics of tropical coastal regions the TU Delft analyzes different implementation strategies for OTEC.